DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 ## **Contact**

-For any questions or further assistance, please contact me at  [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com).
+For any questions or further assistance, please contact me at [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com) or on [LinkedIn](https://www.linkedin.com/in/david-owoniyi/).